Aditya-xcity/nfc-attendance-pro/README.md

 * 🖥️ **User-Friendly GUI** – Built with Tkinter for easy admin interaction.
 * 🔐 **Secure Storage** – Keeps user data and logs safe.

+* 🆕 **Batch File for Auto-Run** – A new batch file (`run_app_ven311.bat`) is included to automatically activate the correct Python environment, run the app, and open the web interface in your browser with a single click.

 ---

 ## 🛠️ Technologies Used